Peter Thiel: Political activism

 In 2023, Business Insider reported that Thiel became an FBI informant in 2021.
 Business Insider also noted the fact that politicians sponsored by Thiel, including Vance and Masters, had repeatedly attacked the FBI and its leadership in public.
 According to former FBI agent Jonathan Buma, Peter Thiel, Elon Musk and David Sacks have been targets of Russian intelligence.
 Buma notes that Thiel cooperated with the FBI to identify the foreign espionage network.

 He visited president of Argentina and fellow libertarian Javier Milei three times in 2024.
 The Noticias de América Latina y el Caribe (NODAL) remarks that the cooperation between Thiel and Milei marks the political alignment between Argentina and Washington and Silicon Valley, also through organizations like Endeavor.
 According to NODAL, the introduction of Argentina into Thiel's network is erasing traditional politics while promoting a tech-based order which increases efficiency but also puts sovereignty at stake.

 Matt Stoller, research director of American Economic Liberties Project, remarks that Thiel is a "really smart nihilist", and notes that his focus is entirely on power.
-Thiel's biographer Max Chafkin writes that this is a likely explanation for Thiel's activities.
+Max Chafkin writes that this is a likely explanation for Thiel's activities.

 In 2017, Thiel reportedly refused the offer to become chairman of the president's intelligence advisory board, despite Trump's urging.
-In the same year, there were reports that he considered becoming U.S.Ambassador to Germany or a bid for governorship of California.
+In the same year, there were reports that he considered becoming U.S. Ambassador to Germany or a bid for governorship of California.
 At the time, he said that he was not interested in a full-time job in politics.
 In 2024, he said that he had gotten used to tech and a full-time job as a politician would lead to depression.

+In December 2025, Thiel donated $3 million to the lobbying group California Business Roundtable to oppose a proposed 5% wealth tax on billionaires in California.